ethereum-optimism/design-docs/protocol/strict-derivation.md

   - To mimic sequencer behavior, and avoid being hit by shallow L1 reorgs, we could add an in-protocol L1 validation depth.
 So eagerly advancing the L1 origin while maintaining a timestamp distance of this validation depth times the L1 bock time.
+  - I believe that, in reality, this validation depth would naturally be observed anyways, because deposit-only blocks would only be derived for invalid or gapped batches, which must already have landed in a channel on L1 by a sequencer that itself is observing a validation depth when creating blocks.
+So this rule should check out nicely.

 # Activation rules & actions